sepukus/hugo-cms-test/site/content/homepage.md

       their employees.
 We also know that when businesses their knowledge and resources and work with each other in a, non-competitive way, more sustainable outcomes can be for our people, and for the wider community.
-  - stat_number_1: 3
-    stat_number_2: 12.8
-    stat_number_3: 70
-    stat_info_1: working Australians either have mental ill-health or are carers of with mental ill-health
-    stat_info_2: Untreated mental health conditions cost Australian employers $12.8 billion yearly through absenteeism, reduced and compensation claims
-    stat_info_3: of employees do not seek help, and less than 3% use an Employee Assistance Program
-    stat_type_1: m
-    stat_type_2: b
-    stat_type_3: "%"
-    type: statistics
   - card_image_3: img/drivelastingchange.png
     card_description_2: To openly share our knowledge and resources to educate, equip and support our fellow business leaders to take action on mental